minhok1/technical-interview-prep/Approaches.md

 - global scope, function scope, block scope -> closure is when a function remembers the variables declared outside of its own scope
 - Memoization: caching the return value of a function based on its parameters.
 If the parameters don't change, the function is not re-calculated.
 - Constructor is used to initialize an object
 - Promise has resolve() or reject() inside of it so that it knows when to fulfill it, then can be consumed using .then() and .catch().
-They can be used together like promise.then().catch() so that either resolve or reject would work for then or catch block.
+They can be used together like promise.then().catch() so that either resolve or reject would work for then or catch block. -> syntax: new Promise((resolve, reject) => {}).
+Also, setTimeOut takes in a function and the delay in ms. Try to resolve within that function.
 - Object.keys(), Object.values(), Object.entries()
 - e.g.
   const b = {